Multicolour/Multicolour.github.io/examples.md

 ## Blueprints

-Multicolour stands on the shoulders of giants, our ORM is the popular [Waterline ORM](https://github.com/balderdashy/waterline).
-It has a rich api for creating database schemas without losing control of the underlying technology.

-Multicolour uses this to allow you to write JSON and get a whole collection of software.
+Using Multicolour allows you to write JSON and get a whole collection of software.
 If you’ve run `multicolour init` you’ll see a `content/` folder which also contains a `blueprints/` folder where you’ll see `example.js`.

 ### A look at what we get